-In this article, we’ll discuss the significance of B2B reviews in generating new business, how reviews can be harnessed and managed in a Net Promoter® and customer experience (CX) program, and best practices brands are using to capitalize on their B2B customer feedback.
+In this article, we’ll discuss the significance of B2B reviews in generating new business, how reviews can be harnessed and managed in a Net Promoter® and customer experience (CX) program, and the best practices brands are using to capitalize on their B2B customer feedback.

 The ROI of B2B Reviews

 When it comes to publishing reviews online, the hesitation from companies often comes from the perceived impact a “negative” review will have on a business's reputation.

 However, there are three reasons why the fear of a negative review shouldn’t be a deterrent for your B2B company: